-- November, 2016 Measure L. Cannabis Business Tax.
-Impose a tax of no more than 10% on gross receipts of cannabis (marijuana) businesses in the city. - June, 2016-Measure S. Community Facilities District Library Bond.
-Authorize parcel tax on real property and authorize bonds to be issued by the Santa Cruz Libraries Facilities Financing Authority. - November, 2012-Measure Q. Increased the Transient Occupancy Tax from 10.0% to 11.0%, effective in July, 2013. - November, 2010-Measure H. Increased the Utility Users Tax from 7.0% to 8.5%, effective in spring, 2011.
+- June, 2018 Measure S. Increased the local Sales Tax from 9.00% to 9.25, the maximum allowed by the state. - November, 2016 Measure D. County Transportation Tax.
+Impose a half-cent sales tax for 30 years for safety, pothole repair, traffic relief, and transit improvement. - November, 2016 Measure L. Cannabis Business Tax.
+Impose a tax of no more than 10% on gross receipts of cannabis (marijuana) businesses in the city. - June, 2016 Measure S. Community Facilities District Library Bond.
+Authorize parcel tax on real property and authorize bonds to be issued by the Santa Cruz Libraries Facilities Financing Authority. - November, 2012 Measure Q. Increased the Transient Occupancy Tax from 10.0% to 11.0%, effective in July, 2013. - November, 2010 Measure H. Increased the Utility Users Tax from 7.0% to 8.5%, effective in spring, 2011. - November, 2008 Measure E. Clean River, Beaches and Ocean special parcel tax.
+Imposed a parcel tax to be used to protect public health and wildlife habitat in the river, bay, and ocean. - November, 2006 Measure H. Increased the local transactions and use tax from the0.25% authorized by Measure F in March, 2004, to 0.5%, and removed the sunset clause. - August, 2005 Measure X. Water, Sewer, and Refuse franchise taxes imposed to replace comparable franchise fees that had been discontinued because they were determined to be taxes rather than fees. - March, 2004 Measure F. Increased local transactions and use tax by 0.25%, with a sunset clause to end the additional tax after five years.